aruna-rajeswari/ScienceQtech-Employee-Performance-Mapping-using-MySQL/README.md

 This project focuses on analyzing employee performance for **ScienceQtech**, a startup specializing in Data Science solutions including fraud detection, market basket analysis, self-driving cars, supply chain optimization, customer sentiment analysis, and drug discovery.

 The HR department requested an in-depth employee performance mapping ahead of the annual appraisal cycle.
-As a **Junior Database Administrator**, the goal was to analyze employee data, evaluate job role alignment, compute bonuses, and generate insights using SQL.
+As a **Junior Data Analyst**, the goal was to analyze employee data, evaluate job role alignment, compute bonuses, and generate insights using SQL.

 ---